damianhakert/damianhakert.github.io/source/handbook/general-onboarding/index.html.md

 * [ ] People Ops: Invite to autoconnect on [Beamy](https://about.gitlab.com/handbook#beamy-guidelines).
 * [ ] People Ops: Order business cards for new team member.
 * [ ] People Ops: Add team member to Expensify (if employee).
-* [ ] Patricio/COO: Add to tweetdeck (applies to Service Engineers and DevOps Engineers for @gitlabstatus, and marketing hires)
+* [ ] Patricio/COO: Add to tweetdeck (applies to Service Engineers and Production Engineers for @gitlabstatus, and marketing hires)
 * [ ] New team member: Add yourself to our [Email, Phone and Emergency Contact Sheet](https://docs.google.com/spreadsheets/d/1kMPW_eGEOz9HOIHbD8uPCzDWljsDHovS4H5XY8Q12wo/edit#gid=0).
 * [ ] New team member: Link your GitLab email address to an easily recognizable photo of yourself on [gravatar](https://en.gravatar.com/) (don't use an avatar, stock photo or something with sunglasses).
 * [ ] New team member: [Add yourself](https://gitlab.com/gitlab-com/www-gitlab-com/blob/master/add_member_to_team_page.md) to the [team page](https://about.gitlab.com/team/) with an easily recognizable photo.
 * [ ] New team member: Add yourself to the [public map](https://sundial.teleport.org/public/groups/Y3IahPR5vYjBpMyU2kZj) of everyone's location via [Sundial](https://docs.google.com/a/gitlab.com/document/d/1U0ZYlKgX_VZVCKUozRYehRSiNquzIN1hg8B2RP19QCw/edit?usp=sharing)
 * [ ] New team member: I verify that the home folder of my hard drive is encrypted (see the [security handbook](https://about.gitlab.com/handbook/security) for help).
+* [ ] New team member: Make an improvement to the handbook (something that you wished was there), assign the merge request (MR) to your manager and link the MR url in this onboarding issue.

-### FOR ENGINEERING ONLY (Devs, DevOps, SEs)
+### FOR ENGINEERING ONLY (Devs, PEs, SEs)

 * [ ] Patricio/Robert/Jacob: Add new team member to the [gitlab-org](https://gitlab.com/groups/gitlab-org/group_members) group on GitLab.com as a `Developer`.
-* [ ] For DevOps team members: Hiring manager: add the [sysadmin onboarding checklist](https://dev.gitlab.org/cookbooks/chef-repo/blob/master/doc/onboard-new-sysadmin.md)
+* [ ] For Production Engineering team members: Hiring manager: add the [sysadmin onboarding checklist](https://dev.gitlab.org/cookbooks/chef-repo/blob/master/doc/onboard-new-sysadmin.md)

 ### FOR SALES AND FINANCE ONLY